CodeToGather/Code2Gather/README.md

 }
 ```

 The above is the bare minimum you must have for the new package.
-Do fill in the remaining parts.
+Do fill in the remaining parts:

-The `"preinstall"` script is utilised if you are not using Node for the package.
+- The `"preinstall"` script is utilised if you are not using Node for the package.
 Insert your installation commands there, e.g. `poetry install`.
 Otherwise, feel free to delete it.

-The `"lint-staged"` section is to be filled with linting commands that will run against staged files.
+- The `"lint-staged"` section is to be filled with linting commands that will run against staged files.

 You can refer to [Pairing Service's `package.json`](pairing/package.json) for an example.